odoo/documentation/accounting/bank/feeds/manual.rst

 Overview
 ========

-With Odoo, you can import your bank statements, synchronize with your bank but also register your bank statements manually.
+With Twenty20, you can import your bank statements, synchronize with your bank but also register your bank statements manually.

 Configuration